aionnetwork/aion-docs/developers/tools/dashboard/overview.md

 ### Transactions

 **Transactions** represent every change on an Aion network.
-This includes transfer of tokens, deployment of contracts, or contract interaction.
+This includes the transfer of tokens, deployment of contracts, or contract interaction.
 This page will be helpful when making a transaction and monitoring its status.

 The upper part of the **Transaction Details** page contains the following: